Hazardous Liquid Pipeline Permits

 If a contractor is performing the excavation work, a person should make sure that the contractor calls Iowa One Call two days prior to the commencement of excavating.

-Visit this web page for more information about damage prevention and Iowa One Call.
+Visit the Iowa One Call webpage for more information about damage prevention and the law.

 Searching for Hazardous Liquid Pipeline Permit Filings

-All public filings and Board orders regarding specific hazardous liquid pipeline permit filings (HLP-Docket) are available on the Board’s electronic filing system (EFS).
+All public filings and IUB orders regarding specific hazardous liquid pipeline permit filings (HLP-Docket) are available on the IUB's electronic filing system (EFS).
 To search for documents related to hazardous liquid pipeline permits, click the EFS link, select Search from the top navigation menu, and scroll down to Document Search.
 This will open a document search screen.
 Enter the docket number (HLP-YYYY-XXXX) relating to the permit for which you would like more information and click the Search button.
-This will provide a list of all documents filed online with the Board in that proceeding.
+This will provide a list of all documents filed online with the IUB in that proceeding.

 If you do not know the specific docket number, you must do a docket search to determine the docket number.
 To start, click the EFS link, select Search from the top navigation menu and scroll down to Docket Search.
 This will open a docket search screen.
 Select HLP - Hazardous Liquid Pipeline from the Docket Type drop down box and then select the company name from the Participants drop down box.
 Be sure to click the Add button to add the company to the search parameters.
 After entering the search terms, click the Search button to display a list of all documents filed in all HLP-dockets for that company.